Preloader

 Fat buildup in the liver linked to metabolic health

-MASLD is the new name for what used to be called NAFLD (nonalcoholic fatty liver disease).
-It reflects the fact that this condition is connected to how your body processes food, sugar, and energy.
+The new name reflects the fact that this condition is connected to how your body processes food, sugar, and energy.

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.